Overcome Your Back Injury and Start Deadlifting Again

 Step 1: Retraining the Back Injury

-When pain is high or the back injury is recent, find a PVC, dowel, or something similar.
-Your household broom also works just fine.
-Position the PVC along your back making three different points of contact – your sacrum (tailbone), mid back, and back of your head.
-With the PVC in place, hinge forward at the hips (your knees will NOT move), and see if you can complete a hip hinge without causing pain.
+From here, position the PVC along your back making three different points of contact – your sacrum (tailbone), mid back, and back of your head.
+With the PVC in place, hinge forward at the hips (your knees will not move and neither should your spine), and see if you can complete a hip hinge without causing pain.

 Step 2: Get the Back Moving

-Next, the goal is to get your back muscles working pain-free while under load.
-We have found the best results by performing a reverse hyper.
-To begin, lie on a surface that is approximately hip height (a box, table, bed, etc. will do just fine) and lift your legs straight up, then lower them back down.
+Next, the goal is to get your back muscles working pain-free.
+You can start with bird dogs, but ultimately you’ll want to get to a reverse hyper.
+To begin, lie on a surface that is approximately hip height (a box, table, bed, etc.) and lift your legs straight up, then lower them back down.

-The principles that applied in the PVC Hip Hinge apply here as well.
-If the full motion is painful, stay within the motion that is pain-free.
+The principles that applied in the hip hinge we discussed above apply here as well.
+If there is pain, stay within the motion that is pain-free.
 Over time, your pain-free motion should increase.
-Once you can perform at least 20 reverse hypers for the full range of motion, you are ready for the next step.
+Once you can perform at least 20 reverse hypers at full range of motion with mild or less discomfort, you are ready for the next step.

 Step 3: Deadlift Initiation

-A kettlebell is substituted for a barbell in order to keep the load closer to your body.
-Keeping the load closer to your body decreases the amount of effort your back must expend to lift the object.
-Decreasing the effort lowers the chance of re-aggravating your back injury.
+A kettlebell is utilized instead of a barbell in order to keep the load closer to your body.
+Keeping the load closer to your body decreases the amount of force your back must generate to lift the load.
+Decreasing the effort lowers your chance of re-aggravating your back injury.
 Place the kettlebell between your feet to take full advantage of this modification.
+(If it’s way in front of you, the load isn’t actually any closer to your body).

-Raising our starting point decreases the amount of motion necessary to lift the object.
+Raising the starting point takes the most difficult part of the movement out.
 At the bottom of the deadlift, the forces on the lower back are the highest.
 Decreasing the height of the deadlift removes the point of the deadlift where a back injury flare-up is most likely to occur.

 Step 4: Back to the Barbell